steinbrennergit/mern-pd/README.md

 # MERN-Pokedex

 This is a project in continued development.
+You can find it hosted at: https://mern-pd.herokuapp.com/

 Currently:
 * Browse the first 151 Pokemon
 * Select/click any of the Pokemon to view additional details (currently minimal)
 * Select/click on an 'open' Pokemon to close it